TEMPLE578/ObsidianGitSync/English.md

 1-3 first paragraph

 1. What type of text is it?(Source and content)
 2. What is the aim or purpose of the author?
 What is his intended impact?
+Who is his target audiance
-3. What is he communicati(Content, ideas, themes)
+3. What is he communicating?(Content, ideas, themes)
 4. What is the structure of the text?
 5. What language does he use?
 How and Why?
 6. What stylistic devices does he use?
 How and Why?